yazi-rs/yazi-rs.github.io/docs/plugins/utils.md

 ps.pub_to(1711957283332834, "greeting", "Hello, World!")
 ```

-Publish a message to a specific instance with `receiver` as the identifier:
+Publish a message to a specific instance with `receiver` as the ID:

 - If the receiver is the current instance (local), and is subscribed to this `kind` through `sub()`, it will receive this message.
 - If the receiver is not the current instance (remote), and is subscribed to this `kind` through `sub_remote()`, it will receive this message.

 With:

-- `receiver` - Required, the identifier of the receiver, which is a integer; if it's `0` then broadcasting to all instances
+- `receiver` - Required, ID of the remote instance, which is a integer; if it's `0` then broadcasting to all remote instances
 - `kind` - The same as `pub()`
 - `value` - The same as `pub()`